 Cloverhill Park is a 5.5 acre public park on the Skehard Road, Mahon.
 A path network gives a circuit around the park.
 Mature trees, primarily flowering cherries, were planted to supplement the existing landscape, and perimeter planting of whips and hedging material was included.
 There is ample green area for a kick-about section, which creates more activity within the park .
 The existing stone wall bounding the park at Skehard Road was lowered to create a better view into the park, and a new entrance created.
 The park also has a Bring Site, where the public can recycle their glass and cans .

 The Ted McCarthy Golf Course , a municipal 18-hole golf course, has been developed at Mahon and encompasses approximately 110 acres.
 It is set between Clover Hill and the estuary of the Douglas River and commands a delightful view of Lough Mahon and the gently sloping hills of Rochestown.
 Ongoing development works have increased the length of the course by 500 yards and brought the par from 68 to 70.
 This amenity continues to be a success with golfers.
-Green fees are available and golfing societies are welcome to reserve the tee.
-Golf clubs and equipment may be hired at the course.
-A restaurant and bar service is provided in the Blakrock Inn.
+See www.mahongolfcourse.ie

 This valuable municipal park, situated in Bishopstown, provides good sports facilities and pleasant, extensive walks.
-It is mainly frequented by users from the immediate locality.
 The park contains approximately half of what was formerly the Bishopstown Demesne, created during the third and possibly fourth decades of the eighteenth century .
 Created by Dr. Peter Brown, Bishop of Cork And Ross, and occupied by several of his successors, Bishopstown Demesne is part of an important ecclesiastical tradition which had a major influence in the evolution of the designed landscape in Ireland during the eighteenth century.

 The Curraheen River Walk extends from the Curraheen Road near City Boundary along the banks of the Two-Pot and Curraheen Rivers past the rear of the Cork Institute of Technology to the Model Farm Road.
 From there it passes to the rear of the Tennis Village and exits at the Lee Fields.

 Clashduv Park in Togher consists of 13.5 acres of parkland encompassing tennis courts, M.U.G.A. (multi-user games area), a playground, walkways and a playing pitch.
-Those wishing to play tennis should contact Cork Parks Tennis at www.corkparkstennis.com
+High quality Tennis Courts are availble for hire www.corkparkstennis.com or phone 085-2117610.

 The walkway/cycle track extends along the Old Passage Railway line from The Marina at the northern end to Rochestown at the southern end .
 The distance from the Marina to the Rochestown bridge is 3 kilometers.